 The tour also explores several interiors, which encompass different uses of light and nod to Miami Beach’s past dealings with the mafia.
 Although the tour mainly focuses on the Art Deco architectural style, groups also have the chance to learn about and identify the Mediterranean Revival style (a lot rarer to Miami but still present) and Miami Modern (MiMo).
 The tour also grants admission to the on-site Art Deco Museum on 10th Street and Ocean Drive.

-The verdict?
 I absolutely loved it!
 This tour combines the perfect mix of architecture, history, and pop culture, leaving room for plenty of photo ops and questions along the way.
 Whether you’re planning a vacation in Miami or you happen to live close by, I highly recommend an Art Deco Walking Tour. 🙂

 What are your favorite ways to explore Miami?
 Sound off in the comments section below!